Mat-Longinow/100-days-of-code/100_days_of_code_docs/log.md

 #### Thoughts:
 Another round, but this is day two!
 So that's good.
 Man, some parts of JS are difficult.
 Also, React is not quite as easy as I imagined, but I imagine that it is the whole "feels hard until you learn it and then realize it's not all that bad" concept.

+### Day 3: June 23rd, 2020

+#### Today's Progress
+- More reasearch on bind, this and function scoping

+#### Thoughts:
+React is tricky, though I have mainly been stuck in my walkthrough by having to dive in and understand some more scope stuff with functions and specifically this, bind and function scoping.